AlibabaCloudDocs/oss/intl.en-US/Best Practices/Terraform/Use Terraform to manage OSS.md

     }
     ```

-    In this case, you can run the terraform plan command to view the operations to be executed by test.tf.
+    You can run the terraform plan command to view the operations to be performed by the test.tf configuration file.

     ```
     [root@test terraform-test]# terraform plan